saberamini/HadoopSetup/README.md

 > sudo gedit /etc/bash.bashrc

 A text editor pops up.
+If you see any warnings in the the terminal (where you typed the above) do not worry about them.
+Generally, we do not care much about warnings in most things we do in the Linux environment.

-At the end of the editor type the following:
+Click on the very last line of the file (after all the text), click enter and type the following:

 > export JAVA_HOME=/usr/lib/jvm/default-java

 > PATH=$PATH:$JAVA_HOME/bin

-Reboot the system
+For those new to the linux-based operating systems, the above two commands set the folder path for executing java-based commands.
+We will use java later on to do MapReduce tasks.

+We need to reboot the system to have above changes take effect.
+You can also source your bash file, but I find that this can sometime lead to problems.
+To reboot the system, enter the following command:

 > sudo reboot